dell/csm-docs/content/docs/replication/deployment/powerscale.md

 If you open this example you can see a lot of similar fields and parameters you can modify in the storage class.

-Let's use the same example from manual installation and see how config would look like:
+Let's use the same example from manual installation and see what config would look like:
 ```yaml
 sourceClusterID: "source"
 targetClusterID: "target"